uuidjs/uuid/README.md

 Features:

-* Generate RFC4122 version 1, 4 or 5 UUIDs
+* Support for version 1, 4 and 5 UUIDs
-* Runs in node.js and browsers
+* Cross-platform
-* Cryptographically strong random number generation on supporting platforms
+* Uses cryptographically-strong random number APIs (when available)
-* Small footprint  (Want something smaller?
-[Check this out](https://gist.github.com/982883))
+* Zero-dependency, small footprint (... but not [this small](https://gist.github.com/982883))

 ## Quickstart - CommonJS (Recommended)